-One additional creative program was used to increase the number of housing units within the existing housing stock.
-As part of the "out-migration" government lease program, residents of single family homes near the city center were encouraged to migrate outside of the city and vacate their home for war workers.
-The government would then finance and oversee the conversion of vacated single-family homes into multi-family residences.
-Once the conversion was complete and the units were filled, the rent money would be funneled to the owner who vacated.
-As part of this program, many homes in the district were converted into multi-family residences, or additional apartments were added to existing complexes, in order to accommodate the influx of war workers.
-(More about this program and its impact on the district's architecture in the next section.)
-27 lease program during the war, in 1943 and 1944 zero new buildings were constructed in the district.
+Despite the success of the "out-migration" government lease program during the war, in 1943 and 1944 no new buildings were constructed in the district.
 This was the first time that two years elapsed without any new development in the district since 1899 when the Cannon Hill Streetcar Line was completed.
 After this short wartime pause, development in the district resumed with vitality.
 From 1945 through 1955, fifty-three new buildings were constructed in the district including twelve in 1950 (the most in a single year since 1911).
 The building boom fizzled out after 1955, that being the last year that more than three buildings were constructed in the district in the same year.
 This is, in part, the reason the period of significance for the Cannon Streetcar Suburb Historic District ends in 1955.